department-nyc/demo/README.md

 Puppeteer remote testing on the production and develop site is likely worthwhile using broad strokes to ensure tests are not fragile and provide maximum coverage with the lowest time investment in implementation and maintenance.

 Every targeted element in a test should have a `test-` prefix in the DOM, communicating to the developer/user there is a test dependency, and ensuring no arbitrary selectors are used in remote testing (reducing confidence).

+# Hosting <span id="hosting"></span>

+Vercel.com by Next.js is great for no-config deployment with tight Next.js coupling/patterns.

+It delivers quite a lot of features with low development overhead, and they have a infrastructure team that is highly responsive.

+If self hosting, features needed are:

+-   Automated deployments from `main`, `develop` branches
+-   Automated deployments for pull requests, ideally integrated with Github/etc interface or email
+-   Changing environment variables for environments

+# SEO

+Requirements TBD.

+Generally speaking, SEO deliverables should be lead by a separate party.

+Search engines still do not reliably parse SPAs or client side code (especially non-Google) and they require markup on page load via Next.js `SSR` or crawler-specific `pre-rendering`.

+# Analytics

+Requirements TBD.